Para cycling

-History
+Para cycling at the Paralympics

-Para-cycling originated in the 1980s, starting with visually impaired riders who competed on a tandem with a sighted partner.
-In New York 1984 it entered the Summer Paralympic Games, where it consisted of only road races for riders with cerebral palsy.
-Over the next four Paralympic Games further events were added.
-In Atlanta 1996 track cycling was included as well as a variety of disabilities in various functional categories.
+Para cycling originated in the 1980s, starting with visually impaired riders who competed on a tandem with a sighted partner.
+In New York 1984 it entered the Summer Paralympic Games, where it consisted of 22 road cyclers with cerebral palsy.
+In Atlanta 1996 track cycling was included as well as a variety of disibility classes.
 Handcycling was included in the 2000 Sydney Paralympics as an exhibition event.
+The Para cycling events at the Sydney 2000 Paralympic Games featured 200 athletes followed by the inclusion of mixed team relay at the London 2012 Paralympic Games.
+The Rio 2016 Paralympic Games showcased the most athletes with 235 cyclists, while the Tokyo 2020 Paralympic Games hosted the biggest number of countries, welcoming 50 countries across 51 events.